btroncone/learn-rxjs/operators/transformation/switchmap.md

 #switchMap(project, resultSelector)

 ### TL;DR:
-Switch to a new observable returned from the project function on each emission from source observable.
+Switch to the observable returned from the project function on each emission from source observable.
 Emit values emitted from inner observable.
-Previous inne
+Previous inner observables are unsubscribed on each emission from source.

 ### Description
 The `switchMap` operator subscribes to observable returned from the `project` function, emitting all values emitted from this *inner* observable.
 Each time the source emits a new value the previous inner observable is unsubscribed.
 Unlike [`mergeMap`](mergemap.md), only one inner subscription is maintained at a time.